DominusKelvin/dominuskelvin.dev/src/pages/blog/i-applied-elon-musks-the-algorithm-to-vibe-coding.md

 This is where the skill moves from code to product work: scope, offer, UX, pricing, launch, and the shape of the MVP itself.

-### Boring Stack Decisions
+### Simplify the Design

-This part translates the framework into architecture choices inside the stack.
+This part translates the framework into design and architecture choices.
 When should you stay page-first?
 When do you actually need a queue, realtime, or more infrastructure?
-When should the boring default win?
+When should the simpler default win?

 ### Feedback Loops